microsoft/PowerToys/src/modules/cmdpal/doc/initial-sdk-spec/initial-sdk-spec.md

 #### Results

-Actions can return a `ActionResult` to indicate what DevPal should do after the command is executed.
+Commands can return a `CommandResult` to indicate what DevPal should do after the command is executed.
 This allows for commands to control the flow of the DevPal.
-For example, an action that opens a URL might return `Kind = ActionResult.Dismiss` to close DevPal after the URL is opened.
+For example, an action that opens a URL might return `Kind = CommandResult.Dismiss` to close DevPal after the URL is opened.

 Use cases for each `CommandResultKind`: